itornaza/behavioral-cloning/writeup_report.md

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I used 3 epochs to train the network as I have noticed that above epoch 4 overfitting occured.

+I have decided not to take into consideration any image that had a steering angle less than 0.1 that simulates centerline driving with minimal correction to steering.
+This led to having more evenly distributed dataset.

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track.
 To improve the driving behavior in these cases, I have used the left and right camera images to simulate driving with offset from the center line.
 Furthermore, I augmented the dataset by capturing more data for recoverying the car from the boundaries.
 I have also flipped the center images and inversed the steering angle in order to have more data.

 Another parameter that I had to look was the cut off angle that the car should use for recovery when the images from the left and right car cameras were used.
 I tested a lot of values with vary different results ranfging from 0.2 to 0.35.
 As a result I ended up using 0.31 for optimum results.